What an event!

 Home

-The first ever Probabilistic Numerics Spring School and Research Workshop will take place in Tübingen from 27th to 29th of March, 2023.
+The second edition of Probabilistic Numerics Spring School and Research Workshop will take place in Southampton from 8th to 10th of April, 2024.

-The school consists of two days of (in-person) lectures, keynotes, and tutorial sessions, from the 27th to the 28th of March.
+The school consists of two days of (in-person) lectures, keynotes, and tutorial sessions, on the 8th and 9th of April.
 It will be held in English, and is aimed at graduate students, researchers, and professionals interested in probabilistic numerical methods.
 Prior experience with probabilistic numerical methods is not a prerequisite.
 The school features lectures and keynotes by leading experts, and hands-on code tutorials.
 This makes the school an opportunity to quickly get up to speed with these methods, including concrete practical experience.

 Q: Am I interested in probabilistic numerical methods?